Doctor of Philosophy in Public Administration

 PUAD 943 | Constitutional Foundations of Public Administration | 3 |

-In consultation with the Director of Graduate Studies, each student must develop and declare a public administration specialization of at least 3 courses, which may be satisfied in part by directed readings credit hours.
-Common specializations include public management and organization theory, budgeting and finance, human resources management, public policy analysis and evaluation, public values and ethics, public law and administration, and urban policy/politics.
-Other areas of specialization may be created in consultation with faculty.
+In consultation with the Director of Graduate Studies, each student must develop and declare a public administration course of study of at least 2 courses, which may be satisfied by directed readings credit hours.
+Common courses of study include public management and organization theory, budgeting and finance, human resources management, public policy analysis and evaluation, public values and ethics, public law and administration, and urban policy/politics, but the courses selected will be unique to the students' research interests.

 Cognate Field

-The Ph.D. degree requires a cognate field in addition to the public administration specialization.
-The cognate field is a subfield similar to a "minor" and courses typically are taken outside the School.
-Examples include economics, political science, education, or a policy specialization (e.g., environmental policy or transportation policy.)
-The cognate field’s sequence of 3 courses requires the approval of the Director of Graduate Studies and does not require a comprehensive examination.
+The Ph.D. degree requires a cognate field in addition to the public administration course of study.
+Examples of these supplementary courses may be in the disciplines of economics, political science, education, or a distinct policy area (e.g., environmental policy or transportation policy).
+The cognate field’s sequence of at least 2 required courses requires the approval of the Director of Graduate Studies and does not require a comprehensive examination.

-After the completion of the required coursework, the student must pass two Written Comprehensive Examinations: one in the area of Foundations of Public Administration, and the other in the student's Public Administration Specialization.
+After the completion of the required coursework, the student must pass two Written Comprehensive Examinations: one in the area of Foundations of Public Administration, and the other in the student's distinct Public Administration Course of Study.
 If the student receives a grade of unsatisfactory on either Written Comprehensive Examination, the examination may be repeated once at which time the student will be required to retake the entire examination.
-Under no circumstances may the student seek to fulfill the requirement to pass a Written Comprehensive Examination in a specialization area other than the area in which he or she failed to pass the examination on the first attempt.
+Under no circumstances may the student seek to fulfill the requirement to pass a Written Comprehensive Examination in a course of study other than the area in which they failed to pass on the first attempt.
 Failure to pass either Written Comprehensive Examination within two attempts shall constitute failure to satisfy a requirement for the Ph.D. degree, and shall result in dismissal from the program.

 Comprehensive Oral Exam